LPRowe/miscellaneous/traveling-salesman-problem/README.md

 ### Comparisons

 <b>Approximate path is found through:</b>
-1. Generate MST
+1. Calculate MST
-2. Best (lowest cost) pre-order traversal of MST
+2. Find best (lowest cost) pre-order traversal of MST
 3. Relax points one by one
-4. Replace continuous subsets of k nodes with the optimal arrangement where k is floor(n / 2).
+4. Replace continuous subsets of k nodes with the optimal arrangement where k = n // 2.

 | n | (heuristic - optimal) / optimal | | n | (heuristic - optimal) / optimal |
 |:----:|:---:|:---:|:---:|:---:|